kbeaverson/pokemon-teambuilder/docs/ood_process/use_cases.md

 1. User adds an ability to the ability field of the slot in the Teambuilder screen
 2. User taps the pokemon field of the slot
 3. User is taken to Pokedex screen
-    - Pokemon list is filtered to display only those pokemon with the selected ability in its abilitypool
+    - Pokemon list is filtered to display first those pokemon with the selected ability in their abilitypool, in a more vibrant hue than the subsequent pokemon that do not have the selected ability in their abilitypool
     - User optionally uses search/filter functionality to locate desired pokemon
 4. User taps a pokemon's list item to select
 5. User is returned to Teambuilder screen